BrightspaceUI/core/components/list/README.md

 ## List [d2l-list]

 The `d2l-list` is the container to create a styled list of items using `d2l-list-item` or `d2l-list-item-button`.
-It provides the appropriate `list` semantics as well as options for displaying separators, etc.
+It provides the appropriate `list` semantics as well as options for displaying separators, breakpoints for responsiveness, etc.

 <!-- docs: demo code properties name:d2l-list display:block autoSize:false size:medium -->
 ```html